 Composer Charles Griffin was born and raised in New York.
 He currently lives in Orlando and teaches in Full Sail University’s Bachelor of Science in Music Production degree program.
 His original music has been performed in 20 countries in venues like Washington DC’s Kennedy Center, New York’s Merkin and Weill recital halls, the American Cathedral in Paris, and festivals such as Aspen, SpoletoUSA and Mexico’s International Cervantino.
-Active in the Orlando area, he is the founder and first president of the Central Florida Composers Forum, a large budget panelist for United Arts of Central Florida, a radio show host on WPRK 91.5fm, and the music columnist for Artborne Magazine.
-He recently wrote, produced and performed in an improv/sketch show for the Orlando Fringe Festival.
-He is working on a creative writing bachelor’s degree and a new piece for the Orlando Philharmonic that will premiere in 2018.
+Active in the Orlando area, he is the founder and first president of the Central Florida Composers Forum, and has been a large budget panelist for United Arts of Central Florida, a radio show host on WPRK 91.5fm, and the music columnist for Artborne Magazine.
+Griffin embraces creativity in many forms: in 2017, he wrote, produced and performed in an improv/sketch show for the Orlando Fringe Festival, and also began working on a second bachelor’s degree, in creative writing.

 Composer Charles Griffin’s works have been regularly performed throughout North and South America, Europe, Asia, Cuba, and Puerto Rico in such venues as Merkin and Weill Recital Halls in NYC and Washington D.C.’s Kennedy Center, the SpoletoUSA, Aspen, and International Cervantino Festivals, and conventions of the WPPC (World Piano Pedagogy Conference), PASIC (Percussive Arts Society), ACDA (American Choral Directors Association) and NFA (National Flute Association).